Reserve Jurors on call for Wednesday October 17th and Thursday October 18th

-Reserve jurors with the last names beginning with the letters A through Q are not needed for the morning of Monday August 20th.
-Please check back at 12:00 NOON on Monday, to see if you are needed for the afternoon of Monday, August 20th.
+Reserve jurors are not needed for the morning of Wednesday, October 17th.
+Please check back at 12:00 NOON on Wednesday, to see if you are needed for the afternoon of Wednesday, October 17th.

 Basics of Jury Service

 Report to Room 106 of the Milwaukee County Courthouse, 901 N. 9th Street.
 Regular jurors report by 9 a.m. on your first day.
 Reserve jurors call the recorded message at (414) 985-6000 or see reporting instructions.
 Check in upon arrival and when returning from court.
 Jurors who do not check in will be marked absent and will not be paid.
 When you are released for the day from the Jury Assembly area or from a court, you will be instructed either by the Jury Management staff or the judge when and where to report the next day.